abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step1-create-azure-resources.md

 ## Step 1: Creating an Azure Web App Service Environment

-To create a new Azure Web App Service, chose one of the following options:
+To create a new Azure Web App Service, choose one of the following options:

 - [Create a new Azure Web App Service using the Azure Portal](#create-a-new-azure-web-app-service-using-the-azure-portal) (Recommended)